lazystone/lazystone.github.io/_posts/2017-03-13-time-matters.markdown

 What might happen:

- * Client have a local date/time in the future.
+ * Client provides some local date/time in the not so far future.
- * It passes that date to the server.
- * Server transforms it to the UTC+time_zone.
+ * Server transforms this local time to the UTC instant and time_zone.
- * Then there is a change in the time zone, for example DST starts earlier.
+ * Then, there is a change in the time zone, for example DST starts earlier this year(yeah, that happens).
  * Next time when client asks for that date, it receives different local time, because transformation goes wrong.

 So, you had everything right, but result is wrong.
 Life is unfair.
 Deal with it.